How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 Step 1 – To think in Spanish, learn to let go

-I’ll admit this is easier said than done.
+I’ll admit this is easier said than done!

 Instead of trying to push your understanding of an unusual Spanish phrase by searching for the best possible equivalent in English, remind yourself that English and Spanish are different languages and that a perfect word-for-word translation may not exist.